Moral Value Map

-Materials Needed: Overview universal human values, Moral Value Map template, post-its, pens
+Materials: Overview universal human values, Worksheet, post-its, pens

 - State your design.
 Ensure everyone agrees on what you are working on.